leomindez/Typedy/README.md

-# TypedDB
+# Typedy

-TypedDB is a tiny client for DynamoDB.
+Typedy is a tiny client for DynamoDB.

 ### Usage